google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 Apple Cider Vinegar

-Diluted apple cider vinegar can act as a natural toner.
-Mix equal parts of water and apple cider vinegar and apply it to your skin with a cotton pad.
-It can help balance skin pH and reduce acne-causing bacteria.
+Diluted apple cider vinegar can work as a natural toner.
+Mix equalamount of water and apple cider vinegar and with a cotton pad apply it to your skin.
+This may help balance skin pH and reduce acne causing bacteria.

 Green Tea

-Green tea contains antioxidants and anti-inflammatory properties.
-Brew a cup of green tea, let it cool, and use it as a facial toner or soak a cloth in it and apply it as a compress.
+Due to antioxidants and anti-inflammatory properties it can help in acne.
+Make a cup of green tea, let it cool, and use it like a facial toner or soak a cloth in it and apply it as a press.

 Turmeric